 Different Types of Searches

 Google handles millions of different types of search requests on a daily basis.
 Every second, their servers are grinding to push out the most accurate information in a fraction of a second to your fingertips.
-Google essentially matches a word that is typed in with a result.
+Google essentially matches a query (a word or phrase that is typed into the search bar) with a result.
 Naturally, they prefer when people keep it simple and use common language.
 We’re going to go over the various types of searches customers can perform as well as the many types of results they might see.

 Specific searches are straight to the point.
 They use descriptive words to get at exactly what they are trying to find out.
 People often use specific searches when shopping for a service or product online.
 Essentially people are trying to find out more information before they make a purchase.
 Let’s suppose I search for “best wooden sunglasses.”
 Google will collect the top performing websites that sell or write about wooden sunglasses and present those to me as search results.